 See the Yorkshire Dales from a slightly different perspective with this route that begins in the Nidderdale AONB and ends in the small but picturesque town of Grassington.

 Rather than the dramatic peaks and troughs of the western half of the Dales, you’ll see vast open countryside that rolls endlessly away in every direction you look.
 There’s heather, wind-swept grasses, and a road that just keeps going and going.
-The perfect subject for a Sunday afternoon jaunt.
+The perfect excuse for a Sunday afternoon jaunt.

 Holmfirth to Woodhead Reservoir, A6024